-Our portfolio has a WalkScore of 71.
+Our portfolio has a WalkScore of 85.
 It is considered "Very Walkable", which is the second highest level achievable, where most errands can be accomplished on foot.

-Average population density within a 5 kilometre radius of each of our properties, up 95,000 or 46% from December 2016 making us a leader in North America on this metric.
+Average population density within a five-kilometre radius of each of our properties, up 95,000 or 46% from December 2016 making us a leader amongst our North American peers on this metric.